 We hold corporate and institutional violators accountable through our dual approaches: direct support to communities and policy advocacy.

-Accountability Counsel assists communities to defend their human and environmental rights through complaints to accountability offices tied to the projects that cause harm.
-We assist communities with complaints requesting tools such as dispute resolution and compliance investigations.
-We have supported communities in 21 countries, with achievements such as prevention of abuses (Mexico), redesign of projects to reflect community concerns (Papua New Guinea), and assisting communities to enter complex and fair dialogue processes with major mining companies (Mongolia).
+We assist communities to defend their rights through complaints to accountability offices tied to projects that cause harm.
+Through complaints requesting dispute resolution and investigations, we have supported communities in 21 countries.
+We have prevented abuses in Mexico, caused redesign of a projects in Papua New Guinea, and assist with a complex community-company dialogue processes in Mongolia.